Nakijin Castle

 How do I get to Nakijin Castle?

 The nearest station is No direct rail.
 Nearest point on Okinawa Monorail is in Naha — rental car or long bus journey required..
-It is approximately a null-minute walk from the station.
+From there it is about null minutes on foot.
 Bus from Naha Bus Terminal takes approximately 2–2.5 hours to Nakijin.
 A rental car from Naha is strongly recommended for visiting northern Okinawa gusuku sites.
-Parking: Free parking available at the site.

 How much does Nakijin Castle cost to enter?